foo-bar-omastar/survey-sampling-R/README.md

-# Survey Sampling using R
+# Survey Sampling using R:

 In this project, we are going to understand various aspects of survey sampling in R. We are using R as it allows for easy random sampling and quick calculation.